Xiaomi M365 Pro

 We perform all range tests in the scooter’s highest performance mode on the same urban track, which has many stops, hills, and rough terrain.
 The ride is designed to simulate a real, fast urban commute.

-The scooter has front regenerative brakes and a rear mechanical disc brake.
-We performed a braking test and were able to bring the scooter to a stop from 15 mph in just 15.3 feet — an excellent result.
+The scooter has a dual braking system consisting of a front regenerative brake and a rear mechanical disc brake.
+Both brakes are linked and controlled by a single brake lever.
+In our braking test, the Xiaomi Pro came to a full stop from 15 mph in just 15.3 ft — a good result.

 Despite being cable-controlled, brake activation is smooth due to well-designed, nicely routed cables.
 You can adjust the strength of the regenerative brake through the Bluetooth-enabled app.
 Keep in mind that the regen braking strength is substantial when in the maximum setting.

 The Xiaomi Pro is a nimble scooter thanks to its combination of reasonable weight, pneumatic tires, and geometry.

-Carving on the Pro’s 2-inch wide tires feels natural.
+Carving on the Pro’s wide tires feels natural.
 They have enough size and grip to keep you confidently in control, and they conform better to the road than solid tires.
-The deck is 2.0 inches longer and 0.4 in wider than the original.
-The handlebars are 0.4 in wider and 0.4 in higher.
-Altogether, the upsized geometry gives the rider more comfort and stability than the original.
+The deck is 1.5 in longer and 0.2 in wider than the original.
+Although this doesn’t seem like much, the Pro’s deck width adds 12.5 sq in of standing room to the M365.

 Xiaomi M365 Pro Features